U.S. Marine Corps Marksmanship Championship National Capital Region at MCB Quantico

-U.S. Marines compete in the Marine Corps Marksmanship Championship, Marine Corps Base Quantico, Va., April 14, 2021.
-Competitors executed the 3-gun course of fire, switching between pistol, rifle and shotgun.
+U.S. Marines compete in the Marine Corps Marksmanship Championship, at Marine Corps Base Quantico, VA, April 15, 2021.
+Competitors executed the steel challenge, and precision rifle series, where they alternated between speed pistol shooting and long-range rifle shooting in varying unconventional positions.
 Shooters were selected for the championship during six regional matches earlier in the year.
-The championship runs until April 16 when awards are presented.
+The championship runs until April 16th, ending with an awards presentation.
 (U.S. Marine Corps video by Lance Cpl.
-Sean A. Potter)
+Sean A. Potter and Lance Cpl.
+Jessica A. Foraker)

 |Date Taken: